About DHP Family

 I joined DHP in 2010 as Operations Manager, overseeing it’s venues and it’s supporting operational functions.
 I moved to Head of Compliance in 2013 and now am responsible for many legal aspects of the business – including health and safety, licensing and planning matters.
 I am a member of IOSH and the CIM and play an active role in the licensing discussions within the city.

-ANTON LOCKWOOD – PROMOTIONS DIRECTOR
+ANTON LOCKWOOD – DIRECTOR OF LIVE

 I’m a huge fan of live music.
 For sure I listen to albums, watch videos, sit on the train with my mp3 player on and all the rest of it.
 But nothing in the world beats the feeling of a talented artist, on top of their game giving their all for a an appreciative audience – which is why I’ve been a promoter for over 20 years, so I can help make that happen.